Islandora/documentation/docs/user-documentation/content_models.md

 ### Display modes

 Drupal uses "display modes" (also called "view modes") as alternative ways to present content to users.
 You may be familiar with the "full" and "teaser" versions of nodes, which are rendered using two corresponding display modes.
 Islandora makes use of display modes to control how media content is displayed.
-Islandora Defaults provides two display modes for Media, one which renders the OpenSeadragon viewer and the other which renders the pdf.js viewer.
+Islandora Starter Site provides two display modes for Media, one which renders the OpenSeadragon viewer and the other which renders the pdf.js viewer.
 These two display modes can be enabled by using "Display hints" in the node edit form, or you can configure Islandora to use a specific display mode for all media based on the file's Mime type.
 Both methods make use of [Contexts](context.md).

 To set the display mode on the resource node's edit form, select the display mode you want to use for that node in the _Display hints_ field:

 ![Display hints](../assets/resource_nodes_display_hints.png)

-Due to the associated Context configurations ("OpenSeadragon" and "PDFjs Viewer") that are shipped with Islandora Defaults, the selected display mode will then be used when the resource node's page is rendered.
+Due to the associated Context configurations ("OpenSeadragon" and "PDFjs Viewer") that are shipped with the Islandora Starter Sitee, the selected display mode will then be used when the resource node's page is rendered.

 At a global level, there are a couple of ways to tell Drupal to use the PDFjs viewer to render the content of the media field whenever the media has a Mime type of `application/pdf`.